Cavity Wall Insulation

 The holes are then sealed and colour-matched to the existing mortar.
 The whole process is typically completed in a few hours.

-Suitable Properties
+Suitable properties

 • Built 1920s to 1990s (cavity construction era)